 If only there was a clear-cut divorce test that would tell you whether to stay or go.
 Unfortunately, such a simple test would not be based on the realities and dynamics of your own unique situation.
 Instead, you need to really reflect on the health of your marriage, your wants and desires (as well as those of your husband), and whether there is any realistic chance to rebuild the relationship.

-Towards this end, Jennifer Horton has put together a relationship assessment that will help you reach some real conclusions about the state of your marriage.
+Towards this end, Jennifer Horton introduces a relationship assessment that will help you reach some real conclusions about the state of your marriage.
 You might want to grab some paper and a pencil to write down your answers as you reflect on the different questions of this unique divorce test.

 First of all, let's talk about the act of making a decision.
 When it comes to marriage we all have this ideal image of standing on the altar and making a commitment (or a decision) to "live happily ever after 'til death do us part".
 Ideals are great - they reflect what we are striving towards.
 The only challenge is that the ideal doesn't tell us what to do with reality.